 Investing in solar.

 Last fall I received an estimate from PUD and getting grid power to my property would likely require at least a $10-15k investment and that would only get me a meter base in my field.
 Getting power to my building site would require a lot more excavation, land disruption, and electrician costs.
-An investment in solar and grid independence seemed so much easier and quite frankly, so much less invasive!
+An investment in solar and grid independence seemed so much easier, self-sustaining and quite frankly, so much less invasive!

 An added bonus?
 The IRS is also offering an energy incentive federal tax credit through January 1, 2022 for alternative energy installations.